 If you are currently managing acne…

 - Follow the steps described above for evening and morning facial care.
 Avoid applying moisturizer to your eyelids/around your eyes if you are using moisturizer for oily/combination skin and/or acne prone skin as the essential oils that are great for disinfecting may sting sensitive tissue. .

 - Apply spot treatment before going to sleep and again in the morning after toning and before applying moisturizer.
 Allow the spot treatment to lightly dry before applying makeup. .

 - It can be difficult to use exfoliating products when you have pus filled blemished, so it may be best to use the acne spot treatment to help them heal and focus on using regular face wash (without exfoliating beads) until the pus filled spots are gone.
 Alternatively, you can focus the beads around the blemishes.
 It is especially important to wash in circular motions when using exfoliating face wash for coverage that avoids too much pressure in one single area.

 - Keep in mind that effective use of toner is the most important part of caring for acne prone skin.
 Please scroll above for details..

 What is toner and is it necessary?

-Toner is, in my opinion, the most important part of a daily skin care routine concerned with lifting excess sebum, bacteria, sweat and environmental pollutants from the pores, which is often the concern of people…
+Toner is, in my opinion, the most important part of a daily skin care routine concerned with lifting excess sebum, bacteria, sweat, and environmental pollutants from the pores, which is often of concern for people…

 with acne prone skin